 You have a few options for printing and shipping.
-If you are staying in Montreal, you may print the poster at home, roll it in a poster tube, and ship it to your hotel.
+If you are staying in Salt Lake City, you may print the poster at home, roll it in a poster tube, and ship it to your hotel.
 (More details will be provided closer to the annual meeting.)
 You may also print your poster at home and carry it on the plane.
-If you do not wish to ship or transport the poster, you may email your poster file to a print shop in Montreal andpick it up there.
+If you do not wish to ship or transport the poster, you may email your poster file to a print shop in SLC and pick it up there.